FERC Form 714 – Annual Electric Balancing Authority Area and Planning Area Report

 • 2021-present: Standardized electronic filing using the XBRL (eXtensible Business Reporting Language) dialect of XML.

-We only have plans to integrate the data from the standardized electronic reporting era since the format of the earlier data varies for each reporting balancing authority and utility, and would be very labor intensive to parse and reconcile.
+We only plan to integrate the data from the standardized electronic reporting era (2006+) since the format of the earlier data varies for each reporting balancing authority and utility, and would be very labor intensive to parse and reconcile.

 Notable Irregularities